akshit2004x/akshit2004x/README.md

 - I konw  c | c++ | Python | Javascript | Html | CSS | SQL .
 - 👀 I’m interested in Programming
 - My hobbies are 🕮 reading , 💻 coding and  playing (⚽ football , 🛼 Skating , 🏊 swimming) .
-- 🌱 I’m currently in 2nd year of Btech from Kalinga Institute of Industrial Technology(KIIT,Bhubaneshwar Odisha)
+- 🌱 I’m currently in 2nd year of Btech : Kalinga Institute of Industrial Technology(KIIT,Bhubaneshwar Odisha)
 - 💞️ I’m looking to try new opportunities
 - 📫 You can reach me by my email : akshitaggarwal1602@gmail.com or by my linkedin profile www.linkedin.com/in/akshit-aggarwal-029606255
 - You can see my Growth On HACKERRANK @akshitaggarwal11